markd2/MarkDnD/KidsOnBikes/session-2-notes.md

 house, his instructions, you stand there, touch nothihg, talk to nobody, we got medical stuff going on here, don't mess it it up.

-what does MICAHEL do? telling grace what my order, and talking too lout
+what does MICAHEL do? telling grace what my order, and talking too loud

 door.
 Difficulty 10 FLIGHT